pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/LivePersona.md

 ## Considerations

-The LivePersona Card use Internal SharePoint Component and it can be changed in future, use it on your own risc and be consciente that it's behaviour can be changed
+The LivePersona Card uses an internal SharePoint Component and it can be changed in the future.
+Use at your own risk and be conscious that it's behaviour can be changed